Happiness-Haengbok-Chung/CS598_2026Spring/README.md

 # 🌈 Building The Part of Lifelong Agents:
-# Supplemented Detretmental Hallucination Detection / Behavior Planning Benchmark Dataset Construction
+# Supplemented Detrimental Hallucination Detection / Behavior Planning Benchmark Dataset Construction

 ## 🙇‍♀️ Appreciation for the Supervision
 > This project is developed under the supervision of Professor Dilek Hakkani-Tur and Takyoung Kim (TA) in the class "CS598 Conversational AI" at University of Illinois Urbana-Champaign (UIUC).